JakobJingleheimer/node/doc/api/esm.md

 The current [package exports conditions][Conditional Exports] are always in the `context.conditions` array passed into the hook.
-To guarantee _default Node.js module specifier resolution behavior_ Node.js’s `defaultResolve` _must_ the `context.conditions` array passed to it include _all_ elements of the `context.conditions` array originally passed into the `resolve` hook.
+To guarantee _default Node.js module specifier resolution behavior_ when calling `defaultResolve`, the `context.conditions` array passed to it _must_ include _all_ elements of the `context.conditions` array originally passed into the `resolve` hook.

 ```js